ethernalabs/maya-ph-sdk-rust/README.md

 ## Work in progress

 This SDK is under development.

+This repository contains Rust-based software development kit (SDK) for integrating with the Maya.ph platform.

 ## License